„Gespensterwald“ near Nienhagen. Photo: Markus Meier/IOW

 Ralf Weisse, Hereon

 Costs: No fees.
 Refreshments during the breaks will be served free of charge.
-Accommodation and meals are not included.
+Travel, accommodation and meals are not included, however, very limited funds for travel support are available.
+Please indicate the need in your application and provide a motivation letter and CV.

 Applications: The School is open to PhD students and early career scientists (postdocs) in geosciences such as climate science, meteorology, physical, chemical and biological oceanography, hydrology, terrestrial and marine biogeochemistry, food web interactions and associated fields.

-Please note that we have to limit the number of participants to ~80-100 persons depending on the pandemic situation.
+Please note that we have to limit the number of participants depending on the pandemic situation.
 The selection criterion follows the principle “first come, first served”.
 PhD students will be given priority.